 We spent a lot of time thinking how we could stretch the money and yet avoid another “project boat”.
 But the two ends just wouldn’t meet.
 We decided to push the project envelope a bit more, and result with a boat we wanted, for less cost.
 You need to grasp your own preferences, budget, timetable and competence to figure out the answer this question for your own.
 Ultimately we didn’t care about finished value (not caring what others think) as much as getting the boat we felt good about living and traveling on.
 Furthermore, our insurance broker wouldn’t insure for more than we paid for the boat, which I believe at this point is considerably less than it’s true monetary worth.
 But that’s not as important to us now.
 We’ll probably get a new survey in the future to get a true loss value.

 We ended up weighing our gamble and striking an equitable deal for the new Fayaway.
 After much negotiation and a reasonable survey we settled on a reasonable price, and bought a boat with “good bones” and the added space.
 But she was in need of upgrades and possibly had other unknowns.
-And that’s the gamble.
-The saga continues to unfold.
+So I made a spreadsheet to include a time/budget vs income to include fixes and upgrades we want.
+Add the total upgrade/fix amount to the purchase price, and then decide on if that total cost is worth it.
+And that’s the gamble if you take the plunge.
+We took the plunge and saga continues to unfold for Fayaway.

 A boat is a hole in the water into which you toss money.A Wise Person